rahulbamniya20/memory-game/README.md

 # Memory Game

 A classic memory game built with HTML, CSS, and JavaScript, where players flip cards to match pairs and earn points.
-The objective is to complete the game with the minimum number of flips.
+The objective is to complete the game with the minimum number of moves.

 ## Getting Started